NessieCircuits/Riotee_SDK/docs/hardware/sensor_shield.md

 - Sensirion SHTC3 digital temperature and humidity sensor
 - Vesper VM1010 analog microphone with power switch

-## Low power operation

-To minimize the power consumption of the shield, disable the microphone by setting high pin D5 and put the SHTC3 into sleep mode with `shtc3_init()` in the `startup_callback()` and whenever not needed.

-For an example, take a look at the [VM1010 example](https://github.com/NessieCircuits/Riotee_SDK/tree/main/examples/vm1010).

 ## Microphone bias voltage

 The analog output of the microphone is developed with respect to a 800mV offset voltage and swings often just a few millivolts for low sound levels.